December 18, 2016 By Leanne Vogel December 19, 2018

 If you are in the hustle and bustle of the holiday season and you haven’t figured out what you’re going to be serving for your Christmas dinner, or maybe your New Year’s parties, I definitely recommend that you check out my keto holiday cookbook.
 You can get more details by going to healthfulpursuit.com/ketoholiday.
 I’ll include a link in the show notes.
 Maybe you’re totally sick of hearing about this book.
 I’m just really excited to be sharing it with you.
 It includes over 30 keto recipes to help make your holidays and special occasions low-carb, high-fat, grain-free, dairy-free, and paleo and also everyone’s going to love them.
 Again, that’s healthfulpursuit.com/ketoholiday.
 If you have an idea for a podcast episode or you want to submit praise over and above your review, which you can leave by going to healthfulpursuit.com/review, you can reach me by emailing email@example.com.

 Today’s guest, her name is Airia, and she’s a wife and mother of two young girls and found her way to ketogenic nutrition to heal hormonal imbalances after giving birth to her two children.
 She has degrees from the University of California at Berkeley and the University of South Florida in Tampa, and is trained in public health, nutritional therapy and breast-feeding, and is currently a doctoral students studying nutritional anthropology.
 Airia is also a keto coach and has coached countless men and women with techniques and strategies for healthy eating, healthy living, and adapting a low-carb diet to work for them.
-Airia is one of our amazing admins on our private Facebook group, which you gain access to when you purchase any of my keto products, and she is a wealth of knowledge when it comes to understanding her body and knowing that keto can be flexible to what you need as an individual person.
+Airia is one of our amazing admins on our private Facebook group and she is a wealth of knowledge when it comes to understanding her body and knowing that keto can be flexible to what you need as an individual person.
 She’s living truth that you can go from a restrictive diet to really encouraging your body to speak to you and tell you what it needs in order to thrive.
 Without further ado, let’s cut over to the interview.